 Any person or business paid to prepare and file more than 25 Nebraska individual income tax returns in the prior year must electronically file (e-file) all individual income tax returns they are paid to prepare in the current year.
 Penalties may apply to tax professionals that do not file returns electronically as required.
 Additional tax programs may also be integrated into the e-file mandate at the Tax Commissioner’s discretion.
-If you have any questions, please contact the Department.
+If you have any questions, please contact the Nebraska Department of Revenue (DOR).
 A copy of the statute is also available at Neb.
 Rev. Stat. § 77-1784.

 - Electronic Filing Information